Sharesale

 Acosta and Leblanc might have been ambitious, but they weren’t whisked away by fantasies.
 They knew they didn’t have the big-budget of a Hollywood film.
 Nevertheless, Acosta had an idea: a riveting car chase, a backbone of many an action film.
 From that, ‘The Pickup’ was born.

-The first he imagined was a cool spy, Alpha, strolling in slow motion from a departing helicopter.
+The first scene he imagined was a cool female spy, Alpha, strolling in slow motion from a departing helicopter.
 Add in an Uber driver who picks her up, and they had a story.
-The simple, yet intriguing logline is: a clueless Uber driver picks up a spy.
+The simple, yet intriguing logline is: a clueless Uber driver picks up a government spy.
 Soon, he’s tossed into a thrilling game of chase, in a dangerous rat-race around the city.

 Harnessing their limitless ambition and Acosta’s experience in VFX, editing, and cinematography, they still faced some major hurdles.
 The biggest among them was shooting citywide chase scenes on a shoestring budget.
 Yet, they didn’t dial back their plans.
 Instead, they embraced the challenges and started script-writing.